hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 **Displaing a DEM using GDAL and Matplotlib**

-One way to display a raster is to open the raster file using the gdal library, then convert the raster into an using GDAL.
-Afterwards, we can use pyplot.imshow() to display the array.
+One way to display a raster is to open the raster file using the gdal library, then convert the raster into an array using GDAL.
+Afterwards, we can use matplotlib's pyplot.imshow() to display the array.
 If you not familiar with imshow, please look it up.

 .. code-block:: python

-   import numpy as np
    import gdal
    import matplotlib.pyplot as plt